Continuing Medical Education

 Continuing Medical Education is designed for a physician audience, but all members of the healthcare teams are encouraged to participate.

-About
+• About

-Michigan State University College of Human Medicine Continuing Medical Education Office is focused on meeting the continuing education needs of the health care providers in our state and the nation, and supporting our partners in their efforts to offer world-class continuing medical education (CME) opportunities.
+Michigan State University College of Human Medicine Continuing Medical Education Office is focused on meeting the continuing education needs of the health care providers in our state and the nation and supporting our partners in their efforts to offer world-class continuing medical education (CME) opportunities.
 The Accreditation Council for Continuing Medical Education (ACCME) accredits MSU College of Human Medicine.

-MSU College of Human Medicine has been resurveyed by the Accreditation Council for Continuing Medical Education (ACCME) and awarded full accreditation for 4 years as a provider of continuing medical education for physicians.
+MSU College of Human Medicine has been resurveyed by the Accreditation Council for Continuing Medical Education (ACCME) and awarded full accreditation for numerous years as a provider of continuing medical education for physicians.
 ACCME accreditation seeks to assure the medical community and the public that the college provides physicians with relevant, effective, practice-based continuing medical education that that supports US health care quality improvement.
 The ACCME employs a rigorous, multilevel process for evaluating institutions' continuing medical education programs according to the high accreditation standards adopted by all seven ACCME member organizations.
 These organizations of medicine in the US are the American Board of Medical Specialties, the American Hospital Association, the American Medical Association, the Association for Hospital Medical Education, the Association of American Medical Colleges, the Council of Medical Specialty Societies, and the Federation of State Medical Boards of the US, Inc.